actuday6418/pixel/README.md

 # pixel

-Pixel is an implementation on top of SFML for efficiently rendering pixel formats and for making video games.
+Pixel is an implementation on top of SFML for efficiently making video games.
 Really easily.
 But not a lot of video games, cause it's pretty sparse right now.
 The code base is designed to be modular and easily hackable.
 Look at main.cpp for a detailed explanation on using the engine.

 # Building
     chmod a+x give_me_exec.sh